mah0001/metadata-editor-docs-v2/documenting_image.md

   - **`name`** The label of the topic associated with the data.
   - **`parent_id`** When a hierarchical (nested) controlled vocabulary is used, the `parent_id` field can be used to indicate a higher-level topic to which this topic belongs.
   - **`vocabulary`** The name of the controlled vocabulary used, if any.
-  - **`uri`** A link to the controlled vocabulary mentioned in field `vocabulary'.<br><br>
+  - **`uri`** A link to the controlled vocabulary mentioned in field `vocabulary'.

 - **`keywords`** Words or phrases that describe salient aspects of an image content.
 Can be used for building keyword indexes and for classification and retrieval purposes.
 A controlled vocabulary can be employed.
-Keywords should be selected from a standard thesaurus, preferably an international, multilingual thesaurus. <br>
+Keywords should be selected from a standard thesaurus, preferably an international, multilingual thesaurus.
   - **`name`** Keyword (or phrase).
 Keywords summarize the content or subject matter of the image.
   - **`vocabulary`** Controlled vocabulary from which the keyword is extracted, if any.
-  - **`uri`** The URI of the controlled vocabulary used, if any.<br><br>
+  - **`uri`** The URI of the controlled vocabulary used, if any.

 - **`creator`** The name of the person (or organization) who has taken the photo or created the image.